gambitph/Hamburger-Menu/readme.txt

 Hamburger Menu is a side menu that you can add to your site when viewed in mobile devices, or as a complete replacement for your current main website menu.

+A live demo can be found in our site at [wphamburgermenu.com](http://wphamburgermenu.com).

 Main Features:
 * Looks great and animates smoothly
 * Widget ready so you can add anything you like